amerkay/wildamer.com/content/project/givewp-beacon-crm-n8n-workflow-integration.md

 2. It finds the matching **Subscription** in Beacon (by external ID).
 3. If it's been cancelled, Beacon's subscription is set to **“Cancelled”**.

-This means Beacon will always show the correct subscription status without manual updates.
+This means Beacon will show the correct subscription status without manual updates.

 ![n8n Sync Beacon - GiveWP: Subscription cancellation branch](/imgs/givewp-beacon-n8n-integration-workflow/n8n-sync-givewp-beacon-cancelled-subscription.png)